magpylib/magpylib/docs/_pages/page_01_introduction.md

 print(sensor.orientation.as_euler('xyz', degrees=True))    # out: [ 0.
 0. 135.]
 ```

+(intro-paths)=

+## Paths

 The attributes `position` and `orientation` can be either of **"scalar"** nature, i.e. a single position or a single rotation like in the examples above, or **"vectors"** when they are arrays of such scalars.
 The two attributes together define an object **"path"**.
-Paths should always be used when modelling object motion as the magnetic field is computed on the whole path with increased performance.
+Paths should always be used when modeling object motion as the magnetic field is computed on the whole path with increased performance.

 With vector inputs, the `move` and `rotate` methods provide *append* and *merge* functionality.
 The following example shows how a path `path1` is assigned to a magnet object, how `path2` is appended with `move` and how `path3` is merged on top starting at path index 25.